-If you have heard the music of a composer that you particularly like you can most likely find out how to contact them in the British Academy of Songwriters, Composers and Authors (BASCA) online directory of members.
+If you have heard the music of a composer that you particularly like a simple internet search can most likely help you find a way to contact them.
+If you cannot contact them directly contacting their publisher is good idea.

 Other useful routes to finding a suitable composer include:

 - The tried and trusted grapevine: ask other music groups you know if they can suggest a composer who they have worked with successfully.
-You can also contact Making Music for advice.
+You can also contact Making Music for help.